FaithAlone.net

 • Syriac (7th century)

-Note that even though the evidence that this text was widely-disseminated by the time of Muhammad is massive and overwhelming, we don't actually need to be dogmatic on either language or dates, as long as we are in the general vicinity chronologically.
+Note that even though the evidence that this text was widely-disseminated by the time of Muhammad is massive and overwhelming, one does not actually need to be dogmatic on either language or dates, as long as they can demonstrate that the text was extant are in the general vicinity of Muhammad chronologically.
 This is because legends can exist in oral form for centuries in many languages, before they are written down in any language.

 Concerning content, the legend mentions the sun dozens of times, as one of the main focuses and plot points of the story.
 Therefore, it makes sense that the sun is what Muhammad's synopsis focused on in Surah 18.
-Reading the entire legend will bolster, not weaken, the case presented in this article, because these are just some highlights.
+Reading the entire legend will bolster, not weaken, the case presented in this article, because what follows are just some highlights which are particularly striking in how closely they align with the account given in Surah 18 of the Quran:

 Alexander Romance - Book 1 (Greek & Armenian)